ThereforeGames/echoproof/README.md

 - **History Multiplier**: The number of times to add your entire chat history into the negative prompt.
 If you enable Echoproof from the beginning of a conversation, this feature is probably overkill.
 However, it might be able to save a conversation that is already starting to go off the rails.
 - **History Message Limit**: Caps the aforementioned feature to the last x messages.

-Some models are more prone to repitition than others, so you may need to experiment with these settings to find the right balance.
+Some models are more prone to repetition than others, so you may need to experiment with these settings to find the right balance.

 ## How to install